• Almería to Rioja 15km

-She said that since we had been to the service at the Cathedral and our compostelas had been stamped, we didn't have to start from the Cathedral as the camino went right past her house.
+She said that since we had been to the service at the cathedral and our compostelas had been stamped, we didn't have to start from the cathedral today as the camino went right past her house.

 Just before we left, I invited her to join us in a prayer that we intended to pray every morning as we set out on our camino.
 It is based on a prayer by St Patrick of Ireland.